Tyagi-Gaurav/JustForFunStuff/jffs-todo-list/Notes.md

 * An expression `e` is referentially transparent if, for all programs `p`, all occurrences of `e` in `p` can be replaced by the result of evaluating `e` without affecting the meaning of `p`.
 * A function `f` is pure if the expression `f(x)` is referentially transparent for all referentially transparent `x`.

+# Partial functions
+* A function is typically partial because it makes some assumptions about its inputs that aren’t implied by the input types